jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 If Spotlight is unable to collect the data required, Spotlight displays a small icon {% include inline_imageClient.html file="icon_refresherror.png" alt="Refresh Error" %} on the affected component.
 Click the icon to see more information about the problem.

 {% include note.html content="During a planned outage, all Spotlight Overview page controls are disabled except Status.
 A Monitored Server - Planned Outage alarm is raised against the Status control.
-For more information, see Configure \| Planned Outage." %}
+See [Planned Outages][enterprise_connect_plannedoutage]." %}